freebrowser1/eclipse/README.md

 ### Installation

 Download the Zip file and unzip it into the desired folder.
 If you have a web server, you should in install in a folder under the Document root folder of the Apache / Lighttpd.
 When using as a 'local' html (without a local web server) file you can just open 'eclipse.html' with a web browser.
 Note for iOS: In iOS there is no shared folder, so you should use an app which has a builtin file browser and web browser within its sandbox, e.g.[Readdie Documents] (https://apps.apple.com/app/id364901807) (free, iPhone and iPad), but there are more similar free or paid file manager apps.
 There you can unzip the aforementioned zip in the folder within Documents you wish.
+Then load 'eclipse.html' in the web browser every time you use this app.

 ### For Devs and Contributors
 _NOTE :_ This code is a result from years of development and translation, so it has gone rather spaghetti.
 Most parts use the rather standard indentation rule of four spaces per indentation, braces at end of line (except function definitions) and braces around a single conditional line of code.
 A few parts still contain old style two spaces per indent and single line conditional code not in braces.